 Please check-in with the receptionist at the beginning of each session.
 You will have received the counseling policy form and a personal history questionnaire.
 Please have them filled out prior to the appointment or plan to come at least 15 minutes early to fill them out.
 The time allotted for your appointment cannot be extended due to incomplete forms.
+Please check to see if your child could use the bathroom prior to the appointment as it is disruptive to stop in the middle of a session.

 The initial session will orient you as to what you should expect in counseling.
-It will involve beginning to gain an in-depth understanding of what brought you to counseling.
+It will involve beginning to gain an in-depth understanding of why you brought your child to counseling.
 The first few sessions are also important for establishing rapport and setting some preliminary goals.
 Appointments are usually scheduled for 50 minutes once a week.
-In some circumstances, you may need more or less than one appointment each week and your counselor can discuss this with you.
+In some circumstances, your child may need more or less than one appointment each week and your counselor can discuss this with you.